L4FeeR/fluttest/README.md

 **Here the first successfull dice roller app!**
 ![Video](test1.webm)

-click raw to dwonlaod the video :)
+click view raw to download the video :)

 ## Lemme continue this learning curve to reach its peak! :)